probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ## Measurement Methodology

 Kademlia [1] routing table is composed of `k-buckets`, sorting remote peers according to the XOR distance between the peer's own 256-bits ID and the remote peer ID.
-Peer `P0` will have peer `P1` in its bucket `i` if `P0`'s ID and `P1`'s ID share a common `i-bit` prefix.
+Peer `P0` will have peer `P1` in its bucket `i` if `P0`'s ID and `P1`'s ID share a common `i-bit` prefix, the Common Prefix Length (CPL).
 Each bucket is capped at a maximum of `k=20` peers by design.
-Note that in theory, the routing table should contain 256 buckets, with most of them being totally empty. `libp2p` implementation of Kademlia only creates the necessary buckets, and the bucket with the highest ID will contain up to 20 peers with the longest CPL, even though the peer IDs would theoretically belong to different buckets. **[TODO: add reference to implementation]** We will discuss only the theoretical buckets, represented by the CPL.
+The probability for a random node to fall in bucket `i` is $2^{-(i+1)}$, thus it is expected for buckets with a low ID to be full and the ones with a high ID to be totally empty.
+Note that in theory, the routing table should contain 256 buckets, with most of them being totally empty. `libp2p` implementation of Kademlia contains optimizations and doesn't create the 256 buckets for the routing table, it only creates the populated ones. `libp2p` bucket with the highest ID `i` will contain at most 20 peers, that don't necessarily share the same CPL but whose CPL is $\geq i$.
+The logic is described in the [source code](https://github.com/libp2p/go-libp2p-kbucket/blob/f0be035294ac4f5e939af13ddc1dd24273b7d881/table.go#L192).
+In this report, the _k-bucket_ term is used to refer to the k-buckets as described in the Kademlia paper, represented by the CPL, and not as implemented in practice in `libp2p`.

 ### Nebula Crawler